ajayravindranathan/tlc303/DataPreparation_and_FeatureEngineering_using_sagemaker_datawrangler.md

 Without good data, machine learning models are pretty much rendered powerless.
 Hence, data preperation is a critical step in the machine learning lifecycle.
 In this section, we use the Data Wrangler module within Amazon Sagemaker to visually prepare and transform the data with the goal of preparing features that can be used by the xgboost model.

+We will use two datasets:
+1. The 5gcell data, which gives us information on the network performance over a period of a few months per 5gcell.
+2. Customer churn data, which gives us historical data on each customers subscribed product features, price plans, usage and whether they churned or not.

 Please follow the following steps on the Amazon Sagemaker console -

 1. Open the Sagemaker studio.
 On the left pane, click on the highlighted icon.